'Julie & the Phantoms' Costume Designer Shares 8 Secrets: See Sketches

 1. How Julie's "I Got the Music" Dream Outfit Came Together

-"In episode 4, 'I Got the Music' with the captain's cape and the hat, that specific look I wanted to create what her fantasy captain of the drumline would look like.
-It's a dream sequence, so I wanted to put the Virgin Mary saint on the front of the cape because she grew up religious.
-If you look in the house, she's got crosses and she's always wearing the Virgin Mary necklace and she probably got that at communion at some point.
-And so I wanted to keep that as part of her fantasy, that the Virgin Mary is watching over her and mother watching over her.
-What I was able to do with her top -- I was able to do an illustration of every color of the rainbow in neon -- and I wanted to bring in a little ‘80s/‘90s vibe to tie in with what the story was with the boys being in the ‘90s so that it could smoothly transition the boys in so it wasn't such a harsh decade difference between the characters because they were all kids.
-I wanted to bring in some of that hyper-color, and it's also fun, young and youthful.
-I did a tie-dye version of the top but they ended up picking the blue, which tied in the school colors.
-The whole theme of this show is school spirit.
-This school has a lot of school spirit so you can see that in every student and with Madison.
-Even in her fantasy, I wanted her to have that school spirit.
-So that's why we ended up going with the blue.
+"In episode 4's 'I Got the Music' number, for Julie's look with the band leader's cape and hat, I wanted to create what her fantasy of being the leader of the drumline would look like.
+It's a dream sequence, so I wanted to put the Virgin Mary saint on the front of the cape as a nod to her character's heritage and religion because that is a huge part of the Latinx community.
+I'm sure you all notice, she's always wearing the Virgin Mary necklace and she probably had a communion at some point, so I wanted to keep that as part of her dream but make it more extravagant.
+It also symbolizes that her mother is watching over her, so that was super important to incorporate.
+For her top, I wanted to bring in a bit of a ‘80s/‘90s vibe to tie in with the boys' style, so that it could smoothly transition from scene-to-scene.
+I brought in that hyper-color blue, which emphasized the youthful and playfulness of the number.
+The whole theme of this scene is school spirit, which this school has a lot of!
+You can see that in every single student and especially Julie.

 GET THE LOOK: